Lebanese Grilled Kafta (Kofta)

 You’ll see that the meat mixture is quite soft.
 Pop the meat in the refrigerator to chill and allow the flavors to meld for at least one hour and up to a full day.

 It is absolutely KEY not to overcook kafta!
-We’re looking for tender, juicy kafta that can only be achieved if the meat is cooked to medium or medium rare.
+We’re looking for tender, juicy kafta that can only be achieved if the meat is cooked to medium at most.
 Grill the kafta on medium heat so you have more control over the cooking time.
 Be sure to oil the grill grates before grilling so the kafta doesn’t stick.
 Lay the kafta crosswise on the grill grates so the marks are crosswise, rather than lengthwise, on the kafta.
 Wait for that satisfying moment when you turn the skewers over about halfway through cooking to find perfect char marks, the grillers’ goal!

-Tips for Making Great Lebanese Grilled Kafta
+Tips for Making Great Kafta

 - Be sure your meat has enough fat in it, 10-15% fat.
 The fat is key to juicy results.